redguava/cliniko-api/sections/available_times.md

     Day parts are morning (before Midday), afternoon (Midday to 5pm) and evening (5pm onwards).

-    Possible settings are; 1, 2, 3, 4, 5 or unlimited.
+    Possible settings are: 1, 2, 3, 4, 5 or unlimited.

 * **Minimum advance time required for online bookings**

     This is the minimum amount of time from now that a available time will be shown.

-    Possible settings are; Now, 1 Hour, 2 Hours, 4 Hours, Tomorrow or 2 Days.
+    Possible settings are: Now, 1 Hour, 2 Hours, 4 Hours, Tomorrow or 2 Days.

+* **How far ahead bookings are offered**

+    This limits how far in the future available times are offered.

+    Possible settings are: 28 days, 84 days, 182 days or 365 days

 * **Business to be displayed in online bookings**